jonjay80/react-redux-movie-app/README.md

 TODO: add 'delete from favorites toast'

+TODO: check for adding duplicate movie to list

 TODO: add API backend for CRUD operations to persistant storage

 TODO: add database for persistant storage